Poobslag/turbofat/README.md

 After you finish the game, you're graded in a few categories:

   * **Lines:** How many lines you cleared, ignoring bonus points.
-Surviving longer gets you a better grade, clearing 70 lines is enough for an 'A' grade, which means beating level 7.
+Surviving longer gets you a better grade.
+  * **Speed:** How many lines you cleared per second, ignoring bonus points.
+Playing faster gets you a better grade.
-  * **Boxes:** How many bonus points you obtained per line from clearing snack boxes and cake boxes.
-Making and clearing boxes gets you a better grade.
-9.6 is enough for an 'A' grade, which means consistently having at least one box per row.
+  * **Boxes:** How many bonus points you obtained per line from clearing boxes you made.
+Making lots of boxes gets you a better grade, especially having multiple boxes side-by-side or going for high-scoring cake boxes.
   * **Combos:** How many bonus points you obtained per line from combos.
 Keeping your combo up by clearing lines and making boxes gets you a better grade.
-10 is enough for an 'A' grade, which means consistently getting your combos to level 8 for the maximum +20 bonus points.
-  * **Overall:** How many points you scored.
-Scoring points means surviving while clearing boxes and maintaining combos.
-1,000 points is enough for an A grade.
+  * **Time:** Ultra mode grades you on your overall time, faster is better.
+Your other grades do not affect this overall grade.
+  * **Score:** Sprint and Marathon modes grade you on your overall score, higher is better.
+Your other grades do not affect this overall grade.

 # Glossary